bobbyache/dating-app/README.md

 There is an issue trying to point to a sub-folder to run Angular.
 It doesn't matter whether you try and set the `webRoot` correctly it does not seem to work.

 - This link [looked promising but doesn't seem to work](https://stackoverflow.com/questions/40443217/debug-with-visual-studio-code-not-working).
-- This is the [official link](https://code.visualstudio.com/docs/editor/debugging) but the instructions to not appear to work.
+- This is the [official link](https://code.visualstudio.com/docs/editor/debugging) but the instructions do not appear to work.

 ```json
         {